Rajat0063/To-Do-List/README.md

 ### Key Features

 - Add a new task
-- Delete single task
+- Delete a single task
 - Delete completed tasks
-- Mark task as completed / uncompleted
+- Mark the task as completed / uncompleted

 ## 🚀 Live Demo